dokku/dokku-rabbitmq/README.md

 dokku rabbitmq:app-links <app>
 ```

-List all rabbitmq services that are linked to the 'playground' app.
+List all rabbitmq services that are linked to the `playground` app.

 ```shell
 dokku rabbitmq:app-links playground